On the theory of body motion in confined Stokesian fluids: Error estimate in truncation

-Eqs. (\ref{eq6.13}), (\ref{eq6.15}) and (\ref{eq6.18}) provide the first order terms associated with any flow past a body immersed in a confined fluid.
-In the case the body translates with velocity ${\pmb U}$ in a quiescent fluid, we can consider an ambient flow past the still body ${\pmb u}({\pmb x})=-{\pmb U}$.
-Therefore, from eq. (\ref{eq6.13}) and considering ${\pmb F}^{[\infty]}=-{\pmb U} {\pmb R}$, the velocity field around the translating body is the disturbance field
+Eqs. (\ref{eq6.17_B}), (\ref{eq6.18_B}) and (\ref{eq6.19_B}), requiring solely the Green function of the confinement and the grand-resistance matrix of the body, provide the first order terms associated with any flow past a body immersed in a confined fluid.
+In the case the body translates with velocity ${\pmb U}$ in a quiescent fluid, we can consider the disturbance flow associated with an ambient flow past the still body ${\pmb u}({\pmb x})=-{\pmb U}$.
+Therefore, from eq. (\ref{eq6.17_B}) and considering ${\pmb F}^{[\infty]}=-{\pmb U} {\pmb R}$, the velocity field around the translating body is

-By eq. (\ref{eq6.15}), the force is
+By eq. (\ref{eq6.18_B}), the force is